gnutls/gnutls/SECURITY.md

 at the high or critical level are handled with this process.
 Other issues are handled with the normal release process.

+Some of the bundled programs, including gnutls-cli and gnutls-serv, are for testing and diagnostic purposes.
+Issues reported against those programs and not library proper are not treated as a vulnerability.

 # Committing a fix

 The fix when is made available, preferably within 1 month of the report,